magumbo/nelson-brochure/exampleSite/content/why-nelson.md

   title: What We Do
   block:
   - title: Embrace self-service
-    content: Hotel guests are happy to bypass cumbersome in-person check-in or check-out processes, as long as guest communication is clear and the technical tools work spotlessly.
-Operators should focus on manual processes that add value, not on things that guests happily take care of themselves.
+    content: 'Hotel guests are happy to bypass cumbersome in-person check-in or check-out processes, as long as guest communication is clear and the technical tools work spotlessly.
+Operators should focus on manual processes that add value, not on things that guests happily take care of themselves. '
   - title: Automate the tedious stuff
     content: Automation is in our DNA.
 We do not focus on full-service hotels that require in-person staff.
 Our tech stack is expressly designed to automate the